will-t-harris/zoe-party/README.md

 Uses:

 - Fly.io deployment with Docker.
+- Github actions to automate deployment to Fly.
-- SQLite database.
+- A small, simple SQLite database.
+- Prisma as an ORM.
 - Email/password auth with cookie-based sessions.
-- Prisma as an ORM.
 - Tailwind for styling.
 - TypeScript for static types.
 - Cypress/Vitest plumbing for testing.
 None of this is currently used but was included in the template I used to start the project.